The Magic School Bus (video game series): Development

-Like the TV series, the bus was animated in the usual way, in the CD-ROM games, it is typically animated with computer generated imagery (or "CGI").
+Like the TV series, the bus was animated in the usual way, in the CD-ROM games, it is typically animated with computer-generated imagery (or "CGI").
 Most of the games in the original software were based with books from the original series of books.
 In all these titles the user gets to "drive" the bus, which almost always involves clicking on the steering wheel and choosing a location.
 (The exception is The Magic School Bus Explores Inside the Earth—the software adaptation of the original series book The Magic School Bus Inside the Earth—where it is the gear shift instead of the steering wheel.)
 Most of the games also have seven different locations, including the classroom.
 There is some goal to find a specific number of missing collectibles for the user in almost every game (with the exception of The Magic School Bus Explores the Human Body—the software adaptation of the original series book The Magic School Bus Inside the Human Body).
 In the other games, there is a "missing collectible" minigame where the player has to find three or four missing collectibles.
 The video game series (both original titles and activity centers) are targeted for children ages 5–10.

 The games include activities to assist the player's learning.

 System requirements vary among the games.
 Games with the Macintosh indication can be used on a Macintosh LC 550 or newer with a minimum of System 7.1, 8 MB RAM, 8 MB hard disk space, color monitor, and 2X CD-ROM drive.

 Original Software

 The Magic School Bus Explores the Solar System (1994)

-This game is based on both the book The Magic School Bus Lost in the Solar System (from the classic series books) and episode The Magic School Bus Gets Lost in Space.
-The user flies the bus to their chosen planet and play experiments and click on things there.
+This game is based on both the book The Magic School Bus Lost in the Solar System (from the classic series of books) and the episode The Magic School Bus Gets Lost in Space.
+The user flies the bus to their chosen planet and play experiments and click son things there.
 To win the game, the user has to discover the whereabouts of Ms. Frizzle.
-To do so they have to play a "whatsit" game to earn a token (for a total of three clues) in order to find Ms. Frizzle which gives them a clue as to which planet Ms. Frizzle is on.
-Once Ms. Frizzle is found, the bus will return to the classroom and the game begins again.
+To do so ,they have to play a "whatsit" game to earn a token (for a total of three clues) in order to find Ms. Frizzle ,which gives them a clue as to which planet Ms. Frizzle is on.
+Once Ms. Frizzle is found, the bus will return to the classroom ,and the game begins again.
 All nine planets and Earth's Moon can be visited.
 When the gas giants are visited, the bus lands on one of their moons.

 The game was one of the chosen few "highly visual scholastic programs" in the Citrus Country library System's new youth CD-ROM station in 1997.
-The Spokesman-Review deemed it a "fact-and-fun filled ride".
+The Spokesman-Review deemed it a "fact-and-fun filled ride."